Billy Bragg: 2010s–present

 In August 2016, Bragg released his eleventh album, a collaboration with Joe Henry, Shine a Light: Field Recordings from the Great American Railroad, recorded at various points on a journey between Chicago and Los Angeles by train in March.
-It reached number 28 in the UK Album Charts and number one in the UK Americana album chart.
-The pair started a dual Shine a Light tour at the Americana Music Festival in Nashville in September 2016, and taking them across the States and Canada, the United Kingdom and Ireland.
+It reached number 28 in the UK Albums Chart and number one in the UK Americana album chart.
+The pair started a dual Shine a Light tour at the Americana Music Festival in Nashville in September 2016, and taking them across the States and Canada, the United Kingdom and the Republic of Ireland.
 In April 2017, they played in Australia.

 Faber published Bragg's second nonfiction book (after 2006's The Progressive Patriot), Roots, Radicals and Rockers in June 2016, a history of the British skiffle movement, tracing the form from its 1950s boom back to ragtime, blues, jazz and American folk music.
-On BBC Music Day 2017, he helped unveil a blue plaque marking the studio (Trident) where the late David Bowie recorded two classic albums and the single Space Oddity, in Soho; he joined album sleeve designer George Underwood and BBC Radio London’s Robert Elms.
-In November, he released all six tracks from the mini-album Bridges Not Walls as downloads through the Billy Bragg website, followed by the single Full English Brexit through Cooking Vinyl.
+On BBC Music Day 2017, he helped unveil a blue plaque marking the studio (Trident) where the late David Bowie recorded two classic albums and the single "Space Oddity", in Soho; he joined album sleeve designer George Underwood and BBC Radio London's Robert Elms.
+In November, he released all six tracks from the mini-album Bridges Not Walls as downloads through the Billy Bragg website, followed by the single, "Full English Brexit" through Cooking Vinyl.

 In April 2018, Bragg was invited to deliver a Bank of England Flagship Seminar; his presentation was titled Accountability: the Antidote to Authoritarianism.
 The speech was made available on the Bank of England's website.
 At the Ivor Novello Awards (the Ivors) in May, he accepted the PRS Outstanding Contribution to British Music award.
 Also in May, his official biography Still Suitable for Miners was published in a new, 20th anniversary updated edition.

-He ended 2018 touring New Zealand and Australia.
-In Auckland, he road-tested a new live format for 2019 (first tried out in Toronto), One Step Forward, Two Steps Back.
-The idea was to play three consecutive shows over three nights at each venue: the first night a current, mixed Bragg set; the second from his first three albums; the third from his second three albums.
-"It’s a way of keeping things interesting," he said.
-The tour would cover the United States and the UK and Ireland throughout 2019.
+Bragg ended 2018 touring New Zealand and Australia.
+During his shows in Auckland, Bragg road-tested a new live format for 2019 that he had first tried out in Toronto, which became the One Step Forward, Two Steps Back tour.
+On the tour, Bragg would play three consecutive shows over three nights at each venue: the first night a current, mixed Bragg set; the second from his first three albums; the third from his second three albums.
+"It's a way of keeping things interesting", he said of the format.
+The tour covered the United States and the UK and Ireland throughout 2019.
+It was intended to continue onto Australia and New Zealand in 2020, but was rescheduled and delayed multiple times due to the ongoing COVID-19 pandemic.
+The shows ultimately took place in February and March 2023.